ThiagoPanini/sparksnake/docs/mkdocs/demos/features/agg-data.md

 ___

 And that's it for the `agg_data()` method demo!
-I hope this one can be a good way to enrich your Spark applications that uses DataFrames with date information!
+I hope this one can be a good way to enrich your Spark applications that uses aggregations and group by operations!